|

 by Kor.
 For the time being, Corlos was well hidden, but for

 how long?
-"Earth was at the tip of a new spar in that galaxy...
+"Earth is at the tip of a new spar in that galaxy...

 67. "I would think," came the sound of a highly evolved